Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/rescue-customer-windows/guide.en-gb.md

 ## Objective

 Rescue mode is a tool provided by OVHcloud that allows you to boot into a temporary operating system for the purpose of diagnosing and resolving issues on your server.
-The rescue mode functions in general are described on our guide page:
+The functionality of rescue mode in general is described on our guide page:

 [How to activate and use rescue mode](/pages/bare_metal_cloud/dedicated_servers/rescue_mode)